Vico Zeljković

-Vico Zeljković (Вицо Зељковић; born 12 November 1988) is a Bosnian businessman and football executive serving as president of the Football Association of Bosnia and Herzegovina since March 2021.
+Vico Zeljković (Вицо Зељковић; born 12 November 1988) is a Bosnian Serb businessman and football executive serving as president of the Football Association of Bosnia and Herzegovina since March 2021.
 He is also president of the Football Association of Republika Srpska.

 Zeljković was previously president of FK Borac Banja Luka and worked as a board executive in the Bosnian FA as well.

 Career

 From 19 June 2018 until 6 August 2020, Zeljković was president of Bosnian Premier League club Borac Banja Luka.
 He has served as president of the Football Association of Republika Srpska since 24 January 2020.

 On 16 March 2021, Zeljković became the new president of the Football Association of Bosnia and Herzegovina.
 Before becoming president, he was a board executive in the Bosnian FA.
 Zeljković was re-elected to another four-year term as president of the Bosnian FA in April 2025.

 Personal life

 Zeljković is the nephew of prominent Bosnian Serb politician Milorad Dodik.